rixx/ramble/ideas.md

 - [ ] Praise (meh, judgement, hierarchy, manipulation. lacks gratitude and respect, same as rebuke) vs encouragement: dank, freude, …^
       Same as intervention vs assistance
+- [ ] Can you have enlightenment/growth w/o breakdown? consequence: triggers are good, kinda
+- [ ] courage and being brave are somewhat central, maybe? you can practice courage.
+"I have no idea what you're talking about".
+"Sorry, really not in the mood, going home".
+Not downplaying excitement
+- [ ] say "hell yes" or nah
+- [ ] be a good teachable moment
+- [ ] you can do anything for two minutes blah (-> security, deep dig efforts).
+And there are better ways than suffering heroically – usually.
+- [ ] Communication strategies that don't account for assholes are everywhere.
+Same for system design and disasters.
+The 1% are worth to be considered.